DETAILED ACTION

 As to claim 12, Yamashita teaches that the comparison result is positive when the first data and the second data are based on a same location, the first location of the first spatialized sound object associated with the first data being identical to the second location of the second spatialized sound object associated with the second data (par.
 [0128]).

-As to claim 9, Yamashita teaches a non-transitory computer readable medium comprising a program stored thereon comprising program code instructions for executing a method for characterizing a user of a service when said program is executed by a processor (par.
+As to claim 9, Yamashita teaches a non-transitory computer readable medium comprising a program stored thereon comprising program code instructions for executing a method for providing a service to a user when said program is executed by a processor of a service provisioning device (par.
 [0235]), wherein the method comprises steps, as discussed per claim 1 above.

-As to claim 10, Yamashita teaches a device for characterizing a user (par.
-[0221]), the device comprising: a processor (par.
+As to claim 10, Yamashita teaches a service provision device for providing a service to a user (par.
+[0221]), the service provision device comprising: a processor (par.
 [0224]); and a non-transitory computer readable medium comprising instructions stored thereon (par.
-[0235]) which when executed by the processor configure the device to perform the method steps, as discussed per claim 1 above.
+[0235]) which when executed by the processor configure the service provision device to perform the method steps, as discussed per claim 1 above.

 As to claim 11, Yamashita teaches a service provision device (par.
 [0221]), the service provision device comprising: a processor (par.
 [0224]) capable of implementing at least one service [processor is inherently capable of implementing a service if programmed accordingly];